 Automatic withdrawals - Depending on the type of account, for all share classes except R shares, you may automatically withdraw shares from any of the American Funds.
 You can make automatic withdrawals of \$50 or more.
 You can designate the day of each period for withdrawals and request that checks be sent to you or someone else.
 Withdrawals may also be electronically deposited to your bank account.
 The Transfer Agent will withdraw your money from the fund you specify on or around the date you specify.
 If the date you specified falls on a weekend or holiday, the redemption will take place on the previous business day.
-However, if the previous business day after the weekend or holiday.
+However, if the previous business day falls in the preceding month, the redemption will take place on the following business day after the weekend or holiday.
 You should consult with your financial professional or intermediary to determine if your account is eligible for automatic withdrawals.